OuluBSD/XOS/README.md

-# XOS
+# XOS v4.5.1
 This directory contains the sources for all locally written XOS system programs.
-Version 4.5.1